Rahul8991/AudioStemmer/README.md

 # PowerStrip
-Ongoing Project on generating stemmed audio output ...
+Ongoing Project on sentiment analysis...

 About:<br>
 <b>POWER STRIP</b> is a tool used to analyze music, audio messages, textual content etc by harnessing NLP algorithms, providing a wide range of applications in music industry, social media and other related fields for enhancing user experience. <br>